 “I think she did what she wanted to do, and unfortunately on this night what she wanted to do was kill him and take his stuff,” Burks said.

-Brown maintained that she had committed the act in self-defense as she was “scared for her life” by Allen’s behavior.
+Brown maintained that she had acted in self-defense as she was “scared for her life” by Allen’s behavior.

 She insisted that she took his money because she was afraid of returning empty-handed to her pimp, “Kut-Throat.”
 In the end, she was tried as an adult and convicted of murder and robbery.
 But her being tried as an adult at the age of just 16 has been seen by many as problematic.

-Since then, a 2011 documentary about her case, a 2016 PBS series, as well as a U.S. Congressman and celebrities like Ashley Judd, Rihanna, and Kim Kardashian West have used Brown’s case as an example of the failures of the American justice system in supporting and protecting children.
-Many have even asked for clemency for Brown, who, they posited, was a victim herself and did not deserve her punishment.
+During Cyntoia Brown’s time in prison, a 2011 documentary about her case, a 2016 PBS series, as well as a U.S. Congressman and celebrities like Ashley Judd, Rihanna, and Kim Kardashian West, highlighted her case as an example of the failures of the American justice system in supporting and protecting children.
+Many asked for clemency for Brown who, they asserted, was a victim herself and did not deserve her punishment.

-While imprisoned, Cyntoia Brown also made what the governor felt was a complete rehabilitation.
-She completed her GED and received a college degree from Lipscomb University.
+While imprisoned, she also completed her GED and received a college degree from Lipscomb University.

 Furthermore, Bishop Joseph Walker III, a pastor at Nashville’s Mt.
 Zion Baptist Church, reported that Brown “has become the face of an unfair system that historically dealt harshly with black and brown perpetrators of crime.”